lee-michellej/globi_msomAndsciChecklists/README.md

 ### "7 - Model-output-plots-NIMBLE-2024-07-15.R"

-Details: This R script creates plots from the model output.
+**Details**: This R script creates plots from the model output.
 It sources the code to the file: "6 - functions for covariate plots.R", and creates all of the figures and statistics that are reported in the results section of the manuscript.

-Outputs:
+**Outputs**:

 	- Figure 1 - covariates on interaction probability